HORUS2002/30005734/README.md

    ```
 or

-2. -Download the ZIP file from GitHub and extract it:
+2. Download the ZIP file from GitHub and extract it:
      -Go to the GitHub repository.
      -Click the green `Code` button.
      -Select `Download ZIP`.